ispc-lab/STARE/README.md

 ```
 - `range(1)` means `run_id=0`, and the tracking results will be saved in `pytracking/output/tracking_results/{tracker_name}/{tracker_params}_{run_id}/`, e.g. `pytracking/output/tracking_results/atom/default_000/`
 - if you set `run_id=None`, the tracking results will be saved in `pytracking/output/tracking_results/{tracker_name}/{tracker_params}/`, e.g. `pytracking/output/tracking_results/atom/default/`
+- you can change the paths by modifying the relevant variables in `local.py`

 **7.** Run stream-based latency-aware evaluation demo.